How to Make the Most of Your Remaining Vision

 You don’t want to strain your eyes any more than necessary.
 If you’re fond of watching television, Move your TV and chair closer together so that you don’t have to squint in order to watch your favorite programs.

 With some care and attention, you can ensure that you make the most of your remaining vision.
-For more information about low vision needs, please contact your eye doctor.
+For more information about low vision needs, please contact The Low Vision Centers of North Carolina.